valuesetworkbench/valueset-workbench-docker/README.md

 ```

 ### Custom OAuth2
 The Value Set Workbench allows integrates with your existing OAuth2 strategy.
-See [here for details](custom_oauth).
+See [the full install documentation](https://valuesetworkbench.github.io/custom_oauth/) for details.

 ### Custom Terms/Privacy Statements
 Customized Terms of Use and Privacy statements are may be added to align with different institutional policies.
 To substitute custom versions of these files, add either a ```terms.txt``` or ```privacy.txt``` (or both) to the ```valueset-workbench-docker/valueset-workbench/policy``` directory.
 These files may be in plain-text or [Markdown](https://daringfireball.net/projects/markdown/syntax) format.